I made soup today to make the house smell familiar again. Familiar like unadulterated by worry /

 Yes, musty, but, also, I think I’m about to kick up a lot of changes with my life, and I have neglected somehow to fully grasp the consequences.

-So I bought a whole chicken, butchered it into pieces, and made soup, all the while clutching my middle, slightly bowlegged like I’m not actually walking around, I’m not actually real, I’m not actually trying to cook a thing to cure something inside me:
+I bought a whole chicken, butchered it into pieces, and made soup, all the while clutching my middle, something inside me throbbing with pain, me walking slightly bowlegged like I’m not actually walking around, I’m not actually real, I’m not actually trying to cook a thing to cure something inside me:

 - Slice lots and lots of ginger (I used two palm-sized ones)